exonum/exonum-doc/src/get-started/create-service.md

 For access to the objects inside the storage we have to declare the layout of the data.
-For example, if we want to keep the wallets in the storage we will use an instance of `MapIndex`: key-value view to our data where key of index is a public key of walet, but value is a serialized `Wallet` struct.
+For example, if we want to keep the wallets in the storage we will use an instance of `MapIndex`: key-value view to our data where key of index is a public key of wallet, but value is a serialized `Wallet` struct.

 Fork provides random access to every data inside the database.
 To separate the data we should add a unique prefix to every group of data.
-To store all wallets in a separate logically domain we add the prefix in the first argument to `MapIndex::new` call:
+To store all wallets in a separate domain we will add the prefix in the first argument to `MapIndex::new` call:

 ```rust
 impl<'a> CurrencySchema<'a> {